Acceptance Devices | PAX A77 Terminal User Guide

 PAX Terminal Battery Seal Location and Removal

 6. Close the battery cover.
-You must charge the battery before using the terminal.
+Charge the battery before using the terminal.
 For more information, see Charging the PAX Terminal Battery.

 Charging the PAX Terminal Battery